laravel/vapor-docs/1.0/projects/environments.md

         octane-database-session-ttl: 10
 ```

-- The option `octane-database-session-persist` indicates that database "session" connections should persist between requests.
-The main purpose of this option is to reduce the overhead involved on creating database connection on each request.
+- The `octane-database-session-persist` option indicates that database connections should persist between requests.
+The main purpose of this option is to reduce the overhead involved on creating a database connection on each request.
-- The option `octane-database-session-ttl` allows specifying the time (in seconds) the lambda container should stay connected to the database when the lambda container is not being used.
+- The `octane-database-session-ttl` option allows specifying the time (in seconds) the Lambda container should stay connected to the database when the Lambda container is not being used.

-It's **highly recommended to specify an `octane-database-session-ttl`**, otherwise, the lambda container will stay connected to your database until the lambda container gets destroyed.
-This may take several minutes and may cause lambda containers to be connected to your database even if they are not using the database.
+**We recommended that you specify an `octane-database-session-ttl` value**; otherwise, the Lambda container will stay connected to your database until the Lambda container gets destroyed.
+This may take several minutes and may result in your database becoming overwhelmed with active connections.

 ## Gateway Versions